 Need to add a little imaginative flair to your photography?
 Trying out lensball photography may spark some creativity.
 Innocent looking enough, these little orbs are capable of bending light to produce astounding images.

-In short, a lensball is exactly what it sounds like – a glass orb capable of forming images via refracted light.
-The term “lensball” is a genericized trademark, as Lensball is the company most well known for producing these crystal balls.
+In short, a lensball is precisely what it sounds like – a glass orb capable of forming images via refracted light.
+The term “lensball” is a generalized trademark, as Lensball is the company most well known for producing these crystal balls.
 Refractique is another reliable resource many lensball photographers turn to.

 In the context of this article, we’re using the term “lensball” to cover any glass sphere suitable for photographic use.
-Even glass sold without photographers specifically in mind can produce awesome results.
+Even glass sold without photographers specifically in mind can produce spectacular results.